od-code/JS-practice-assignments/README.md

 # JS-practice-assignments

-This repo contains JavaScript practice assignment for a JS course
+This repo contains Coding challenges built together with UI's from the Jonas Smedtman JavasScript course